taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 ## Introductions

 In this Crash Course, we're going to cover the basic skills you need to accelerate your data analytics and ML pipeline.
 We'll cover how to use the libraries cuDF, cuML, cuGraph, and cuXFilter, as well as exosystem partners, like XGBoost, Dask, and BlazingSQL, to accelerate how you:
-- ingest data
+- Ingest data
-- perform your prepare your data with [ETL (Extract, Transform, and Load)](https://www.webopedia.com/TERM/E/ETL.html)
+- Perform your prepare your data with [ETL (Extract, Transform, and Load)](https://www.webopedia.com/TERM/E/ETL.html)
-- model, inference, and predict
+- Run modelling, inferencing, and predicting algorithms on the data in a GPU dataframe
-- visualize your data throughout the process.
+- Visualize your data throughout the process.

 Each section should take you less than 2 hours to complete.
 By the time you're done, you should be able to either:
-1. take an existing workflow in a data science or ML pipeline and use a RAPIDS to accelerate it with your GPU
+1. Take an existing workflow in a data science or ML pipeline and use a RAPIDS to accelerate it with your GPU
 1. Create your own workflows from scratch

 This Crash Course was written with the expectation that you know Python, Jupyter Lab.
 It is helpful, but not necessary, to have atleast some understanding of Pandas, Scikit Learn, NetworkX, and Datashader.